Miguel Rojas Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks had the 23rd-ranked team ERA across all MLB pitching staffs (4.26).
+- The Diamondbacks had the 23rd-ranked team ERA among all league pitching staffs (4.26).

 © 2023 Data Skrive.
 All rights reserved.